RaulPPelaez/UAMMD/docs/ImmersedBoundary.rst

 .. cpp:class:: WeightComputation

-   .. cpp:function::  template<class T> __device__ auto operator()(T value, real3 kernel);
+   .. cpp:function::  template<class T, class T2> __device__ auto operator()(T value, thrust::tuple<T2, T2, T2> kernel);

 		      Takes a value (defined at a markers position in the case of spreading or at a grid point in the case of interpolation) and a kernel evaluation.
 Returns the value that will be added to the other description (a value at a grid point in the case of spreading and at a markers position in the case of interpolation).
-The default weight computation will return :cpp:`value*kernel.x*kernel.y*kernel.z`.
+The default weight computation will return :cpp:`value*thrust::get<0>(kernel)*thrust::get<1>(kernel)*thrust::get<2>(kernel);`.
+		      The type :cpp:`T2` will be determined by the return type of the kernel.

 Example